20 Magical Places To See Christmas Lights In The DC Area (updated for 2021!)

 7. Annmarie Garden in Lights

-8. 41st Annual Festival of Lights at the Washington DC Mormon Temple
+11. 42nd Annual Festival of Lights at the Washington DC Mormon Temple (this event will not be running in 2021 due to renovations at the Temple)

 A different performing artist or group is showcased each night, including bell ensembles, choirs, orchestras, and more!
 Each performance is presented twice nightly.